We know that when you live with dementia, living well means living independently for as long as possible.

 There are many innovations2 – ones that are just emerging, others with demonstrated results – that have improved early dementia diagnosis in primary care.
 And enhanced the community support after diagnosis.

-Healthcare Excellence Canada is hosting a webinar series to talk about the latest innovations in dementia care in the community.
+Healthcare Excellence Canada hosted a webinar series to talk about the latest innovations in dementia care in the community.
 We’ll discuss what’s working and what isn’t.
 And help innovators figure out how they can spread and scale their innovation so more people living with dementia, and care partners can benefit.

 The innovations being shared in this series are in keeping with the recommendations outlined in Canada’s national dementia strategy report, A Dementia Strategy for Canada: Together We Aspire.

-We are very fortunate to have Mary Beth Wighton (Ontario Dementia Advisory Group, Dementia Advocacy Canada and Federal Ministerial Advisory Board on Dementia) and Mimi Lowi-Young (AGE-WELL NCE) lead the discussions with innovators in these webinars.
+We were very fortunate to have Mary Beth Wighton (Ontario Dementia Advisory Group, Dementia Advocacy Canada and Federal Ministerial Advisory Board on Dementia) and Mimi Lowi-Young (AGE-WELL NCE) lead the discussions with innovators in these webinars.

 Webinar 12: Exploring Patient Navigation for People with Dementia, their Caregivers and the Care Team in Canada

 Speakers: Shelley Doucet and Alison Luke, University of New Brunswick

 Shelly and Alison shared an overview of how their pediatric patient navigation model could be used to improve access to post diagnostic support for people living with dementia, their care partners and care team in New Brunswick, and other jurisdictions.

 Speakers: Dr. Howard Bergman, Faculty of Medicine, McGill University; Yves Couturier and